A Guide to Accruals Accounting

 Utilities

-The utility company may only issue a bill once a quarter when they read the meter.
-It will mean that no transaction will show in the accounts for the period.
+The utility company may issue a bill only once a quarter, when they read the meter.
+It means no transactions will appear in the accounts for the period.
 Therefore, the accounts need to be adjusted for the accrued expense.

 Goods and services